sidilabs/kishell/e2e/README.md

 Once it is done, configure kishell to be able to query from the local stack.

-First we need to configure the server:
+First, we need to configure the server:
 ```
 /kishell --configure server
 ```